genonullfree/company_questions/README.md

 - [ ] What is the pay schedule?
 - [ ] Are there bonuses?
 If so, what is the bonus structure?
+- [ ] Is overtime allowed?
+Encouraged?
+Expected?
+- [ ] Does overtime require approval?
+- [ ] At what rate is overtime?
-- [ ] What are the average bonuses, (per organizational level,) per year?
+- [ ] What are the average bonuses, (per organizational level) per year?
 - [ ] How often are cost of living increases?
 - [ ] What is the typical raise schedule?
 - [ ] Who owns the company?